splunk/public-o11y-docs/gdi/get-data-in/rum/ios/configure-rum-ios-instrumentation.rst

 To configure the iOS RUM library, pass the settings as methods when initializating the ``SplunkRum`` module.
 The Observability Cloud realm and RUM token are passed as arguments to the ``SplunkRumBuilder`` function.

-The following example shows how to configure the RUM token, realm, environment name, and other settings:
+The following example shows how to configure the RUM token, realm, environment name, app name, and other settings:

 .. tabs::